OlaJamesO/aws-ha-threeteir-webapp/README.md

  ## Configure Caching

- I created an [Elasticache for Memcached](https://aws.amazon.com/elasticache/memcached/) instance in Section 3.
+Created an [Elasticache for Memcached](https://aws.amazon.com/elasticache/memcached/) instance in Section 3.
 In this section I will configure WordPress to use that service.
 To improve the site's response time and to reduce the strain on your backend database, WordPress is configured to use Memcached as a caching layer for common requests.

-I will paste in the DNS name from the load balancer into brower so that I can login wordpress`Secti-WordP-9VF5JIEJRI0A-19248653.us-east-1.elb.amazonaws.com`
+cpoy and paste the DNS name from the load balancer into brower to login wordpress`Secti-WordP-9VF5JIEJRI0A-19248653.us-east-1.elb.amazonaws.com`

 ![enter image description here](https://i.ibb.co/3prMw2Z/image.png)